flotiq/flotiq-docs/docs/index.md

 Welcome to Flotiq Documentation.

 Here you will find everything you need to know about Flotiq.
-Let's start right away!
+The documentation is divided into several sections:

+- API - provides essential information about accessing Flotiq's APIs,
+- Dashboard - gives a quick tour of the most important features of the User Interface,
+- CLI - discusses the Flotiq CLI application and its basic use cases,
+- Deep dives - collects tutorials and technical documents that dive deep into a particular scenario.

 ## What is Flotiq?